Greetings, my friends, meeting and surpassing all audience expectations every day.

 You know it's bad when they single out one or two people as success stories.

-In a nation of 300 plus million people, the regime has now trotted out two people who successfully signed up for Obamacare.
+In a nation of 300-plus million people, the regime has now trotted out two people who successfully signed up for Obamacare.

-And they're hoisting them up and they're saying, look at this, this is a great example of how our program.
+And they're hoisting them up and they're saying, look at this.

 Two people.

-It is uh it is an embarrassment.
+It is an embarrassment.

-This business with Harry Reed getting caught saying that the life of a kid with cancer didn't matter to him.
+Despite the fact that only CNN has made an issue of it, this business with Harry Reid getting caught saying that the life of a kid with cancer didn't matter to him, don't think he gets away with that because the media doesn't trumpet it.

-Don't think it there are lines, even for Democrats, that when they cross them, people hold them just as accountable as they do Republicans on a much shorter leash.
+Don't think there are lines, even for Democrats, that when they cross them, people hold them just as accountable as they do Republicans on a much shorter leash.

-Gotta take a break.
+Got to take a break.

 We'll come back and we'll get to your calls.